raspberrypilearning/boat-race/en/step_7.md

 ## Obstacles and boosters

-Right now the game is **far** too easy, so you will add some things to make it more interesting.
+Add some new things to make your game more interesting!

 First, you'll add some boosters to speed up the boat.

 --- task ---

-Edit your Stage backdrop by adding in some white booster arrows.
+Draw some white booster arrows on you backdrop by painting the backdrop on the stage.

  ![screenshot](images/boat-boost.png)

+**Tip:** You can make your backdrop look like this ☝️ by clicking the purple 'next backdrop'{:class="block3looks"} block in the looks menu.

 --- /task ---